 Compensation reports are released in early August, with a data effective date of March 31.
-The Health Care Benefits Benchmarking survey is released in early April, with a data effective date of January 1.
+The Benefits Benchmarking Survey is released in early April, with a data effective date of January 1.

 ERI Salary Surveys are not "analyses" like those provided to ERI's Assessor Series subscribers; rather, they are reports of actual data points collected and calculations of simple averages, percentiles, counts, and rates of error.
 One source provided shows data reported by actual participants.
 The other two sources show data points that are reported in national surveys for comparison.
 No attempt is made to alter the ERI Salary Surveys data source as collected, reported, and/or graphically displayed other than to normalize collected compensation amounts to a common date and to remove outliers.
 This is a traditional compensation survey.

 Total Direct Annual Compensation